 The proposed zone change helps accommodate Salem's urban population and employment by allowing multifamily housing and commercial uses (see Goal 9 and 10 findings above).
 The proposed zone change does not expand the urban growth boundary (UGB) or change the boundary of the UGB.
 Instead, the proposed zone change promotes the efficient use of land within the existing UGB by allowing and facilitating more mixed-use development on the subject properties.
-Specifically, the proposed zone changes would increase the amount of land zoned MU-II.
-The MU-II zone allows and encourages a variety of housing opportunities - including multifamily housing - as well as retail, offices, and other commercial uses.
-Rezoning the subject properties to the MU-II zone therefore creates more flexibility in how those properties are developed or redeveloped, allowing them to accommodate multifamily housing or commercial uses - or a mix of uses - as is needed to meet future housing and employment demands.
+Specifically, the proposed zone changes would increase the amount of land zoned MU-II and MU-III.
+These zones allow and encourage a variety of housing opportunities - including multifamily housing - as well as retail, offices, and other commercial uses.
+Rezoning the subject properties to a mixed-use zone therefore creates more flexibility in how those properties are developed or redeveloped, allowing them to accommodate multifamily housing or commercial uses - or a mix of uses - as is needed to meet future housing and employment demands.
 The proposed zone change therefore conforms with this goal.